1. Introduction

 Compliment Process

-3.4 We monitor the volume of compliments received and report on it quarterly alongside our complaint reporting.
+3.4.
+We monitor the volume of compliments received, report and publish it, quarterly alongside our complaint reporting.

 4. Unreasonable or Persistent Complainants

-4.2 Such restrictions will require the approval of a Head of Service, Assistant Director or Executive Director and may include limiting contact to a specific member of staff and/or agreeing that communication is restricted to only one type such as phone, email or letter.
+4.2.
+Such restrictions will require the approval of a Head of Service, Assistant Director or Executive Director and may include limiting contact to a specific employee and/or agreeing that communication is restricted to only one type such as phone, email or letter.
 (We will aim to agree an appropriate method with the complainant and confirm this formally in writing).
 Any such decisions will demonstrate regard for the Equalities Act.

 5. Housing Ombudsman Service (HOS)

-5.3 As a condition of membership of the Scheme, Fairhive must:
+5.3.
+As a condition of membership of the Scheme, we must:

 • Agree to be bound by the terms of the Scheme